jwikman/nab-al-tools/extension/README.md

 All new trans-units will be placed in the bottom of the g.xlf file.
 When a build is done later, the g.xlf will be sorted in the correct way.
 Use the functions `NAB: Sort XLF files as g.xlf` or `NAB: Refresh XLF files from g.xlf` to sort the translated files in the same way as g.xlf.
 The only case where this function will remove an existing trans-unit from the g.xlf file is if a text has been changed to Locked = true.

+Note: This function relies completely on text matching (hence no need for symbols).
+This has a couple of consequences:

+* Make sure that the code is correctly formatted.
+Use the auto format functionality from the AL Language extension for this.
+* There are probably cases that we just don't support yet.
+If you find one, please report an issue at [GitHub](https://github.com/jwikman/nab-al-tools/issues) with as much info as possible for us to reproduce the issue (the AL file, the g.xlf file etc.)

 ### Other Features

 #### NAB: Suggest ToolTips